Hacker3331/HackerHub-Games/README.md

 > Murder VS Sherif Duels (Script Hub) [Forgive me if the script no work because im lazy to check it hehe]

 > Residence Massacre (Script Hub) [New Library "OrionLib", NEW SCRIPT!]
 [Night 1 avaible, Night 2 coming up!]
-(Script Main Feature : https://raw.githubusercontent.com/Hacker3331/HackerHub-Games/main/Games/MF%20Residence%20Massacre%20Night%201)
+"Under Repair 🔨"

 > The Intruder (THE SUBWAY) [New Entity Notifier, ESP, Promxity No Cooldown etc.] NEW SCRIPT ✅️